Sincere (song)

 "Sincere" is the debut single by English UK garage musician MJ Cole, released in May 1998.
 It features Nova Casper and Jay Dee on vocals.
 The song initially peaked at No. 38 on the UK Singles Chart, but a re-release in 2000 containing new mixes (following the success of Cole's second single, "Crazy Love") proved even more successful, peaking at No. 13.
 It also reached No. 1 on the UK Dance Singles Chart.

 Two orchestral versions were recorded for two UK garage cover albums, the first in 2018 by the House & Garage Orchestra (featuring Camden Cox on vocals) for the album Garage Classics and the other in 2019 by DJ Spoony with Katie Chatburn and the Ignition Orchestra (featuring Hamzaa) for Garage Classical.

 Background

-In DJ Mag, Cole says the title track “Sincere” was made in his bedroom at his parent's house using ambient pads, ghostly vocal fragments, and warm harmonic textures, favoring musicality and atmosphere over the more aggressive energy common in UK garage at that time.
+In DJ Mag, Cole says the title track “Sincere” was made in his bedroom at his parents' house using ambient pads, ghostly vocal fragments, and warm harmonic textures, favoring musicality and atmosphere over the more aggressive energy common in UK garage at that time.
 The song was pieced together from sample CDs and finished in Cole's studio later, layering Rhodes and ambient touches as final elements.